scalacenter / sbt-version-policy 2.1.3

 ThisBuild / version := "1.1.0"

-In case you use a plugin like sbt-dynver, which automatically sets the version based on the Git status, read below.
+In practice, the way the version is defined in your build depends on your release process.
+For instance, if you use a plugin like sbt-dynver or sbt-ci-release, which automatically set the version based on the Git status, read below.
+If you use sbt-release, read the corresponding section.

-Check that release version numbers are valid with respect to the compatibility guarantees they provide
+How to check that the release version is valid with respect to the compatibility guarantees it provides?

 How to integrate with sbt-ci-release?